McLargo/mkdown-docs/docs/devops/k8s.md

 - Worker nodes, where the containers are running and application.
 They have cpu, memory to handle the application.
 Each of the have docker installed and **kubelet**, which mainly determine the url of the k8s cluster.
-- Control planes nodes: host the componentes that actually run k8s. like API server.
+- Control planes nodes: host the components that actually run k8s. like API server.
 Data stored is in etcd.
 Scheduler, determine where to run the pods.
   Controller manager, watch the state of the cluster and make changes to the cluster to match the desire state.
 Cloud controller manager, manage the